 Singer / 1971 -

 "Queen of Hip-Hop Soul" Mary J. Blige has influenced a generation of artists with hits like "Real Love" and "Be Without You."
-She has also been seen on screen, including as Betty Shabazz in the TV movie Betty & Coretta.
+She has also had a successful acting career, including playing Betty Shabazz in the TV movie Betty & Coretta.

 Film Actor, Filmmaker / 1961 -